xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 Otherwise, it will return a 401 Unauthorized response.

-If the token is returned, it should be included in an "Authorization: Bearer token" header for any future requests to authenciate the request.
+If the token is returned, it should be included in an "Authorization: Bearer token" header for any future requests to authenticate the request.

 ## 2.0 Project API